Janchorizo/jancho-heatmap-panel/README.md

 ![svg ](/img/svgLoad.png)

-Now, use the identifier in the Alias field of a metric to associate incoming data to that region.
+Use the identifier in the Alias field of a metric to associate incoming data to that region.

 ![svg ](/img/svgMetrics.png)